readthedocs/readthedocs.org/docs/issue-labels.rst

 .. _GitHub issue tracker: https://github.com/rtfd/readthedocs.org/issues

+*Accepted*
+    Issues with this label are issues that the core team has accepted on to the roadmap.
+The core team focuses on accepted bugs, features, and improvements that are on our immediate roadmap and will give priority to these issues.
+    Pull requests could be delayed or closed if the pull request doesn't align with our current roadmap.
+An issue or pull request that has not been accepted should either eventually move to an accepted state, or should be closed.
+As an issue is accepted, we will find room for it on our roadmap, either on an upcoming release (point release milestones), or on a future milestone project (named milestones).

 *Bug*
     An issue describing unexpected or malicious behaviour of the readthedocs.org software.
 A Bug issue differs from an Improvement issue in that Bug issues are given priority on our roadmap.
 On release, these issues generally only warrant incrementing the patch level version.

-*Community Effort*
-    Issues with this label are valid issues that the core team thinks are worth to fix or implement in the future.
-However the core team's resources are too scarce to address these issues.
-Issues marked with this label are issues that the core team will **not** work on, but contributions from the community are very welcome.

 *Design*
     Issues related to the UI of the readthedocs.org website.

 *Feature*
-    Issues that describe new features will be given this label **only** once the feature is an accepted feature on our roadmap.
-This label does not describe issues that may become features some day.
+    Issues that describe new features.
 Issues that do not describe new features, such as code cleanup or fixes that are not related to a bug, should probably be given the Improvement label instead.
 On release, issues with the Feature label warrant at least a minor version increase.

 *Good First Issue*
     This label marks issues that are easy to get started with.
 The issue